Portal 2: Bonus and downloadable content

 Portal 2 includes bonus content, including four promotional videos, a Lab Rat comic, and an interactive trailer for the 2011 film Super 8, constructed with the Source game engine.
 A feature called "Robot Enrichment" allows players to customize the cooperative campaign characters with new gestures and cosmetic items such as hats or flags.
 These can be earned in-game, traded with other players, or bought through microtransactions at the in-game store.

 Valve planned to produce downloadable content for Portal 2, beginning with Peer Review, released on October 4, 2011.
 The content, which is free regardless of platform, includes a new cooperative campaign which extends the game's story.
 A week from the end of the cooperative campaign, GLaDOS prepares Atlas and P-Body to deal with an intruder within Aperture Science—the bird that had previously abducted her as a potato.
 The content also adds a "challenge mode" similar to that in Portal—players try to complete specific chambers with the shortest time or fewest portals used, both which are tracked on overall and friends leaderboards.
 The challenge modes are available for both single-player and cooperative modes.

 As of January 2013, Valve supports fan reuse of Portal 2 content, offering selected assets and assistance.
 The Windows release of Bastion includes a weapon inspired by Portal 2s Conversion Gel and turrets; its developer Supergiant Games received writing assistance from Erik Wolpaw and McLain voiced new lines for the turrets.
 An add-on scenario for Hidden Path Entertainment's tower defense game Defense Grid: The Awakening incorporates GLaDOS as an antagonist using new dialogue from McLain and assets from Portal 2.
 Wolpaw and McLain also helped to create additional lines for GLaDOS for a custom single-player map commissioned by Gary Hudston, which he used to propose marriage to his fiancée, Stephanie.
 For a patch for Bethesda's The Elder Scrolls V: Skyrim that incorporated support for Steam Workshop content, Valve developed a free add-on module that introduced the Space Core as a non-player character that follows the player around.
 Valve collaborated with Zen Studios to create a Portal 2-themed pinball table, among other Valve-themed tables, for their games Pinball FX 2 and Zen Pinball.
 A Portal 2-themed set is available for Lego Dimensions by Warner Bros.
 Entertainment and Traveller's Tales; the game features additional stories written by Traveller's Tales with Valve's blessing set after the events of Portal 2, with Ellen McLain, Stephen Merchant and J.K.
-Simmons reprising their respective voice roles, as well as a new GLaDOS credits song written by Jonathan Coulton and performed by McLain.
+Simmons reprising their roles, as well as a new GLaDOS credits song written by Jonathan Coulton and performed by McLain.